Pamela's ArtPrize Nine (2017) Installation

 September 20 – October 8 • Amway Grand Plaza Hotel

 Life's ebb and flow, at one point or another, brings us to a significant place where change and transformation can occur if we let go of whatever holds us back or weighs us down—like control, expectations, toxic relationships, or fear.
+But if we dare to release—even the past or the present, we will experience a new level of peace and soul healing.
+For ArtPrize 2017, seventy-thousand visitors collaborated by writing their own Let Go notes and adding them to the work.

 Pamela has been an ArtPrize artist since 2009